lightning/bolts/02-peer-protocol.md

     transaction at the current `feerate_per_kw` while maintaining its channel reserve (see [Updating Fees](#updating-fees-update_fee)).
-    - SHOULD NOT offer `amount_msat` if, after adding that HTLC to its commitment transaction, its remaining balance doesn't allow it to pay the fee for a future additional non-dust HTLC at a higher feerate while maintaining its channel reserve ("fee spike buffer").
-A buffer of `2*feerate_per_kw` is recommended to ensure predictability.
+    - SHOULD NOT offer `amount_msat` if, after adding that HTLC to its commitment transaction, its remaining balance doesn't allow it to pay the fee to receive a future additional non-dust HTLC while maintaining its channel reserve ("fee spike buffer").
+A buffer that expects the current `feerate_per_kw` to potentially double is recommended to ensure predictability between implementations.
   - if it is _not responsible_ for paying the Bitcoin fee:
     - MUST NOT offer `amount_msat` if, once the remote node adds that HTLC to its commitment transaction, it cannot pay the fee for the updated local or